1. General Information

 (a) Please choose Program Category Type B when you start the online application.

-(b) The Agency No. of Nanjing University of Information Science and Technology is 10300 and the Major is “Meteorology”.
+(b) The Agency No. of Nanjing University of Information Science & Technology is 10300, the Discipline is “Natural Science” and the Major is “Meteorology”.

 All successful candidates must enter China and register with NUIST using the same passport as used for applying for the program.

-(a) Submit all the application materials listed in the above table in both hard copy and scanned copy to the Economic and Commercial Counsellor’s Office of Chinese Embassy.
+(a) Submit all the application materials listed in the above table as well as the NUIST Application Form and Chinese Government Scholarship Application Form in both hard copy and scanned copy to the Economic and Commercial Counsellor’s Office of Chinese Embassy.
 For emails and addresses of the Economic and Commercial Counsellor’s Offices, please visit http://www.china-aibo.cn/ (click its English version).

 (b) Submit a written request to the Economic and Commercial Counsellor’s Office of Chinese Embassy for an official recommendation letter and clearly state whether the applicant is willing to be considered for a similar program at other universities if the program at NUIST is already full.
 Other special requests can be put forward too if any.